Call For Abstracts

 - Slide #1 must be your title slide.

 - Slide #2 must be your disclosure slide.
-Your disclosure statement should list all commercial relationships relevant to your specific talk.
-Disclosures must never include the use of a trade name or a product-group message.
+Your disclosure statement should list all commercial relationships relevant to your specific talk, or state you have no disclosures to declare.
+Disclosures must never include the use of a trade name, a product-group message, or a logo.

 - Do not reference any company/product brand names during your presentation.
-However, institution logos (e.g., non-company/product logos such as universities, non-profit associations and government agencies) are allowed in the body of your presentation.
+Institution logos (e.g., non-company/product logos such as universities, non-profit associations and government agencies) are allowed in the body of your presentation.

 - The number of slides in your presentation should not exceed your allotted time limit.